jmodares/UB-ANC-Planner/README.md

 make -j4
 ```

-## Running in the UB-ANC Planner
+## Run
-There are different command line options that need to be set, the important one if '-f' or '--file' which specify the mission file for the planner.
-Use '-h' or '--help' to see all options and their descriptions.
+There are different command line options that need to be set, the important one is `-f` or `--file` which specify the mission file for the planner.
+Use `-h` or `--help` to see all options and their descriptions.